Louis Althusser: Academic life and Communist Party affiliation: 1948–1959

-In 1948, he was approved to teach in secondary schools but instead made a tutor at the ENS to help students prepare for their own agrégation.
+In 1948, he was approved to teach in secondary schools but instead became a tutor at the ENS to help students prepare for their own agrégation.
 His performance on the exam—he was the best ranked on the writing part and second on the oral module—guaranteed this change on his occupation.
 He was responsible for offering special courses and tutorials on particular topics and on particular figures from the history of philosophy.
-In 1954, he became secrétaire de l'école litteraire (secretary of the literary school), assuming responsibilities for management and direction of the school.
-Althusser was deeply influential at the ENS because of the lectures and conferences he organized with participation of leading French philosophers such as Gilles Deleuze and Jacques Lacan.
+In 1954, he became secrétaire de l'école litteraire (secretary of the literary school), assuming responsibility for managing and directing the school.
+Althusser was deeply influential at the ENS because of the lectures and conferences he organized with participation of leading French philosophers like Gilles Deleuze and Jacques Lacan.
 He also influenced a generation of French philosophers and French philosophy in general—among his students were Derrida, Pierre Bourdieu, Michel Foucault, and Michel Serres.
 In total, Althusser spent 35 years in the ENS, working there until November 1980.

 Parallel to his academic life, Althusser joined the French Communist Party (Parti communiste français, PCF) in October 1948.
 In the early postwar years, the PCF was one of the most influential political forces and many French intellectuals joined it.
 Althusser himself declared, "Communism was in the air in 1945, after the German defeat, the victory at Stalingrad, and the hopes and lessons of the Resistance."
 Althusser was primarily active on the "Peace Movement" section and kept for a few years his Catholic beliefs; in 1949, he published in the L'Évangile captif (The captive gospel), the tenth book of the Jeunesse de l'Église (the youth wing of Church), an article on the historic situation of Catholicism in response to the question: "Is the good news preached to the men today?"
 In it, he wrote about the relationship between the Catholic Church and the labour movement, advocating at the same time for social emancipation and the Church "religious reconquest".
 There was mutual hostility between these two organizations—in the early 1950s, the Vatican prohibited Catholics from membership in the worker priests and left-wing movements—and it certainly affected Althusser since he firmly believed in this combination.